MechanicalDragon0687/BAX/makebax/README.md

 Parameters enclosed in `[ ]` are optional.

  - `input.ivf` is the input IVF file path, the size must have a resolution of either 400x240 (top screen only), 320x240 (bottom screen only) or 720x240 (both screens side-by-side).
-Input must be an IVF container with a VP8/VP9 FourCC.
+Input must be an IVF container with a VP8/VP9 stream.

- - `output` is the path of the BAX file that will be created.
+ - `output.bax` is the path of the BAX file that will be created.

  - `t` sets the work pipeline length, larger values make the program consume more memory.
 Default is 4 (approximately 350MiB used in a worst case scenario).